-- (a) Stabilize all disturbed land within 10 days of the completion of a project, or when active operations on all or part of the Construction site will cease for 30 days or more.
-Restrict access to these areas to prevent soil disturbance and maintain long-term stabilization.
-The Control Officer must approve the control method selected by the Permittee before its implementation.
-The Permittee shall select one or more of the following control methods:
+- (a) Stabilize all disturbed land within 10 days of the completion of a project, or when active operations on all or part of the construction site will cease for 30 days or more.
+Restrict access to these areas to prevent soil disturbance and maintain long-term stabilization where feasible.
+The Control Officer must approve the control method selected by the permittee before its implementation.
+The permittee shall select one or more of the following control methods:

 - (1) Pave.

-- (2) Apply Clean Gravel.
+- (2) Apply clean gravel or dust palliative.

-- (3) Install permanent metal or wood fencing and/or a post and cable at least 3 feet high, or other similar barrier approved by the Control Officer, and stabilize soil with one of the following to create adequate crust:
+- (3) Install permanent metal or wood fencing and/or a post and cable at least 3 feet high, or other similar barrier approved by the Control Officer, and stabilize soil with one of the following to create adequate crust to pass the Drop Ball Test:

-- (A) Water, or
+- (A) Water:

-- (B) Dust Palliative.
+- (B) Tackifier; or

-- (4) Install a dirt berm at least 4 feet high, or a similar barrier approved by the Control Officer, and stabilize soil with one of the following to create adequate crust:
+- (C) Dust palliative.

-- (A) Water, or
+- (4) Install a dirt berm at least 4 feet high, or a similar barrier approved by the Control Officer, and stabilize soil with one of the following to create adequate crust to pass the Drop Ball Test:

-- (B) Dust Palliative.
+- (A) Water;

-- (b) Installation of signs, as described below, is required if a dirt berm or similar barrier is used or if Clean Gravel is applied. - (1) Install orange "No Parking/Trespassing" signs with black lettering, at least 24 inches wide by 18 inches high, every 50 feet or as approved by the Control Officer (Table 2). - (2) Construct the sign(s) from materials capable of withstanding Clark County's harsh environment (e.g., wood, metal, plastic). - (3) Attach the sign(s) to a sturdy post, such as metal or wood, placed securely in the ground, or attach the sign(s) to a fence, barricade, or other stable object that is clearly visible. - (4) Post on or near the property boundary, the property corners, and at all access points; post no further than 50 feet apart. - (c) New Construction or modification of Paved roads must be stabilized consistent with Section 93 before the Dust Control Operating Permit (DCOP) is closed. - (1) Roads with vehicular traffic equal to 3,000 vehicles or fewer per day shall have a 4 foot Paved road shoulder or be stabilized with Clean Gravel, recycled asphalt, or traffic-rated Dust Palliative. - (2) Roads with vehicular traffic greater than 3,000 vehicles per day shall have an 8 foot Paved road shoulder or be stabilized with Clean Gravel, recycled asphalt, or traffic-rated Dust Palliative. - (3) All disturbed areas outside the road shoulder boundaries must be treated for long-term stabilization.
+- (B) Tackifier; or - (C) Dust palliative. - (b) Installation of signs, as described below, is required if BMPs 11(a)(2) or (4) are implemented unless the permittee obtains prior Control Officer approval based on infeasibility or lack of necessity. - (1) Install orange "No Parking/Trespassing" signs with black lettering, at least 24 inches wide by 18 inches high, every 50 feet or as approved by the Control Officer (Figure 1). - (2) Construct the sign(s) from materials capable of withstanding Clark County's harsh environment (e.g., wood, metal, plastic). - (3) Attach the sign(s) to a sturdy post, such as metal or wood, placed securely in the ground, or attach the sign(s) to a fence, barricade, or other stable object that is clearly visible. - (4) Post on or near the property boundary, the property corners, and at all access points; post no further than 50 feet apart. - (c) New construction or modification of paved roads or disturbance of road shoulders must be stabilized before the DCOP is closed. - (1) Roads with vehicular traffic equal to 3,000 vehicles or fewer per day shall have a 4-foot paved road shoulder or be stabilized with clean gravel, recycled asphalt, or traffic-rated dust palliative. - (2) Roads with vehicular traffic greater than 3,000 vehicles per day shall have an 8-foot paved road shoulder or be stabilized with clean gravel, recycled asphalt, or traffic-rated dust palliative. - (3) All disturbed areas outside the road shoulder boundaries must be treated for long-term stabilization. - (d) New construction or modification of unpaved roads must be stabilized before the DCOP is closed.
+Control measures shall be considered effectively implemented when: - (1) Fugitive dust emissions do not exceed 20% opacity; and - (2) Silt loading on the unpaved road surface is not equal to or greater than 0.33 oz/ft2 or the surface does not exceed 6% silt content as determined by Section 91.4.1.2, "Silt Content Test Method," of the AQRs.